Skip to main content

 Big change starts with the right team.
 This milestone gives your work a strong foundation by helping you build trust, align your purpose, and clarify how you'll work together.
 When cross-sector teams skip this step, they often struggle with confusion, turf issues, or misaligned priorities later on.
 A strong start sets the stage for lasting collaboration and real progress.

-Five-month live virtual program with optional coaching.
+Five-month live virtual education program with optional coaching.

 What This Milestone is About: